WTCCSHD: Relaunching the Chevy SS

 Year Three (Basically the Finale)

 I can’t save the SS, rebadged as the Commodore, in our hypothetical situation from its Australian demise.
 It’s inevitable and something I can't just write over.
 It involves the Australian government.
 And not just Holden was hit by it, but Ford as well.
-But at least by relaunching the Commodore this way, it would be taken more as a big deal.
+But at least by relaunching the Commodore this way, it would be taken as more of a big deal.
 There's nothing boring about the new car, offering a variety of different trims and powertrains for just about anyone.
 The special, limited edition models offer a certain feeling, like as if you own a piece of history.
 In general, the car just seems more important here than it did in its original launch.
 And that was the goal.
 To surpass the Pontiac G8, not become it.
 I'll leave pricing for the Chevrolet Commodore below.

 2014 Chevrolet Commodore: